kiranhsgithub/xtrade/README.md

 * Seller should be able to chat with the buyer
 * Both buyer and seller should be able to check whether the counter-party has read the message

+XTrade is a trading platform which can help people buy and sell goods without any hassles.